EquiMed logo.

 A multitude of causes can lead to this painful disease.
 According to Kern (1987), "Impairment of the normal blood-aqueous barrier in the iris and ciliary body vasculature owing to inflammation is the underlying cause of the clinical signs.".

-The most common cause of periodic ophthalmia is a bacterial infection known as leptospirosis.
-The organism enters through the mucous membranes, and contamination comes from contact with the urine of an infected animal through water, mud, bedding, or food.
+The most common cause of periodic ophthalmia is a bacterial infection known as leptospirosis which enters through the mucous membranes.
+The contamination with the bacteria comes from contact with the urine of an infected animal through water, mud, bedding, or food.

 Other bacteria that cause infections that may lead to periodic opthalmia include Streptococcus equi, Escherichia coli, Rhodococcus equi, and Brucella.